STFT (Short-Term Fuel Trim)

 What is STFT

-STFT (Short-Term Fuel Trim) is a real-time percentage adjustment the DME applies to fuel injector pulse width to maintain the ideal 14.7:1 air-fuel ratio.
-A positive STFT value means the DME is adding fuel to compensate for a lean condition, while a negative value means it is pulling fuel to correct a rich condition.
-Under normal operating conditions, STFT fluctuates rapidly around 0% as the DME responds to oxygen sensor feedback.
+STFT (Short-Term Fuel Trim) is a real-time correction the engine's DME makes to how much fuel it injects, shown as a percentage.
+It reacts instantly to oxygen sensor feedback to keep the air-fuel mixture at the stoichiometric ratio (around 14.7:1 for gasoline).
+A positive STFT means the DME is adding fuel to correct a lean mixture; a negative STFT means it is cutting fuel to correct a rich one.

 How it works in BMW systems

 STFT works in tandem with LTFT (Long-Term Fuel Trim).
 STFT reacts immediately to oxygen sensor readings on a cycle-by-cycle basis, while LTFT accumulates a learned offset over time.
 When STFT consistently trends in one direction, the DME shifts that correction into LTFT so that STFT can return closer to zero.
-If the combined STFT and LTFT correction exceeds the DME's threshold — typically around ±25% on most BMW engines — a fuel trim fault code is set (commonly 2A70 or 2A73).
+If the combined STFT and LTFT correction exceeds the DME's threshold, typically around ±25% on most BMW engines, a fuel trim fault code is set.

-On BMW inline-6 engines with split exhaust manifolds, STFT is tracked independently per bank.
-Bank 1 (cylinders 1–3) and Bank 2 (cylinders 4–6) each have their own STFT value, allowing the DME to isolate fueling issues to one side of the engine.
+On BMW engines with split exhaust manifolds, STFT is tracked independently per bank.
+Bank 1 and Bank 2 each have their own STFT value, allowing the DME to isolate fueling issues to one side of the engine.
 A large STFT offset on only one bank typically points to a localized issue such as a vacuum leak at a specific intake runner, a failing injector, or an exhaust leak upstream of that bank's oxygen sensor.

 STFT values can be monitored live using ISTA, INPA, or consumer scan tools.
-When diagnosing fuel trim fault codes, reading STFT alongside LTFT at idle and under load is the most effective first step — the split between the two values and the conditions under which they deviate reveal whether the issue is a steady-state leak, a load-dependent restriction, or a sensor fault.
+When diagnosing fuel trim fault codes, reading STFT alongside LTFT at idle and under load is the most effective first step.
+The split between the two values and the conditions under which they deviate reveals whether the issue is a steady-state leak, a load-dependent restriction, or a sensor fault.